TommyMart/Data_Visualisation_API/readme.md

 * Saturday the 20th of July '24 update

-After talking with my lecturer Simon via Zoom in the morning, I made a new 'search' card for the Trello board.
-It required a search function so that the client can search for either a user_name or event_name via the url.
-The search also needed to be a partial search and return a list should their be multiple matches to the search input.
-This functionality was completed shortly after and the card was moved to the renamed 'completed' column of the board.
-Aditionally, readme requirement 4 was moved to completed and a new card for readme requirement 8 was made due to it being missed during the initation stage of the project management process.
+After a Zoom meeting with my lecturer Simon in the morning, I created a new 'search' card on the Trello board.
+This card required implementing a search function that allows clients to search for either a user_name or event_name via the URL.
+The search needed to support partial matches and return a list of results if there were multiple matches.
+I completed this functionality shortly after and moved the card to the newly renamed 'completed' column.
+Additionally, I marked readme requirement 4 as completed and created a new card for readme requirement 8, which had been overlooked during the initial project management phase.

 <img src="DOCS/trello_20:7.png" alt="Trello 20th July" width="60%"/>